 Your goal on interviews is to persuade the employers that you have skills, background and ability to do the job and that you can comfortably fit into the organization.
 These same keywords you used in your resume, CV or cover letter will be the foundation for your job interview.
 You must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements

 International Job Interview Tips

-The world over employers look for the same qualities in their applicants regardless of whether the job is in the USA, Poland or Hong Kong.
-Overseas employers want to know a lot more about you than just your characteristics, contained in your CV or resume, that may or may not qualify you for both the job and the international living situation, before uprooting you (and possibly your family) and transporting you thousands of kilometers to their foreign operation.
+The world over employers looks for the same qualities in their applicants regardless of whether the job is in the USA, Poland or Hong Kong.
+Overseas employers want to know a lot more about you than just your characteristics, contained in your CV or resume, that may or may not qualify you for both the job and the international living situation, before uprooting you (and possibly your family) and transporting you thousands of kilometres to their foreign operation.

-Candidates should be aware that there might be subtle conventions associated with the international job interviews and application processes within different countries.
+Candidates should be aware that there might be subtle conventions associated with the international job interview and application process within different countries.

 If you are prepared for the job interview, dress and behave as in dress codes, you will be able to promote your qualifications effectively as you respond to questions, particularly about yourself, why you want the job and what you can contribute to the company